-There was a 55% increase in the average dollars spent per consumers in the Older Blind Program compared to FY 2008.
-This increase was attributed to the expansion of services to the elderly to include assistive technology software and equipment and the associated costs to provide such services.
+In FY 2012, there was a 26% increase in the average dollars spent per consumer in the Older Blind Program compared to FY 2011.
+This increase was attributed to the expansion of services to include physical restoration and assistive technology services to older blind consumers.